-America and many other countries are saying we must all club together with Mali and with West Africa to stop the threat of a country like Mali that was known for democracy and stability - although, it imploded last year - to make sure that countries are not taken over by people who do not have the interest of either West Africa or (unintelligible) at heart.
+America and many other countries are saying we must all club together with Mali, and with West Africa, to stop the threat of a country like Mali, that was known for democracy and stability, although it imploded last year - to make sure that countries are not taken over by people who do not have the interest of either West Africa or further afield, at heart.

 MARTIN: Finally, Ofeibea, do you think Keita, or IBK, will be accepted as the new leader of the country, as he believes he is in the lead?
 Will he be accepted, do you think?

 QUIST-ARCTON: Well, you know, he hasn't won, yet.
 He might go to a second round in August.
 I think Malians are saying, you know, they feel that they were let down by their political leaders, that the West and others said that Mali was this democratic model for Africa, whilst there was so much corruption and problems going on underneath.
 They say they want an end to all of that.
 What they want is transparency.
 They want a leader who is going to propel their country forward, and whoever that is, if he's the person that the people choose, so be it.

 MARTIN: Ofeibea Quist-Arcton is NPR's Africa correspondent.
 She was kind enough to join us from the capital of Zimbabwe, Harare.
 Ofeibea, thank you.

 QUIST-ARCTON: Always a pleasure.
 Looks as if President Mugabe is just coming out, so let me rush and see if we can doorstep him.